aniru-dh21/Two-Factor-Authentication-Flask/README.md

 pip install -r requirements.txt
 ```

-## Running the Flask for the First Time
+## Running the Flask App for the First Time

 1. To initialize the database (create a migration repository), use the command:
 ```python